-Single-factor cryptographic device authenticators encapsulate a secret key that is unique to the device and SHALL NOT be exportable (i.e., it cannot be removed from the device).
-The authenticator operates by signing a challenge nonce presented through a direct computer interface (e.g., a USB port).
-Although cryptographic devices contain software, they differ from cryptographic software authenticators in that all embedded software is under control of the CSP or issuer and that the entire authenticator is subject to all applicable FIPS 140 requirements at the AAL being authenticated.
+1222 1223 Single-factor cryptographic device authenticators encapsulate one or more secret keys unique to the device that SHALL NOT be exportable (i.e., cannot be removed from the device).
+The 1224 authenticator operates by signing a challenge nonce presented through a direct computer 1225 interface (e.g., a USB port).
+Alternatively, the authenticator could be a suitably secure 1226 1227 processor integrated with the user endpoint itself (e.g., a hardware TPM).
+Although 1228 cryptographic devices contain software, they differ from cryptographic software 12.29 authenticators in that all embedded software is under control of the CSP or issuer and that the entire authenticator is subject to all applicable FIPS 140 requirements at the AAL being 1230 1231 authenticated.
+1232